p-/socket-connect-bpf/README.md

     sudo ./socket-connect-bpf

 ### Print all
-Prints all `-a` also prints the process arguments and the AS information.
+Print all `-a` also prints the process arguments and the AS information.

     sudo ./socket-connect-bpf -a